She said, "Don't make others suffer for your personal hatred.": Cultural references and themes

 The episode begins with a flashback to the year 2000 and a shot with the Earth rising above the cratered surface of the Moon.
 Japanese academic Yasutaka Yoshimura compared the image of aligned Earth and Moon with a planetary syzygy visible in Stanley Kubrick's 2001: A Space Odyssey (1968).
 In another scene, a maritime fleet is seen transporting a gigantic object called the Spear of Longinus on an aircraft carrier, whose name is taken from the legendary Christian relic of the same name.
+The name of Roman soldier Longinus comes from the apocryphal Gospel of Nicodemus.
+Legend has it that whoever wields this spear impregnated with Christ's blood will control the world.
+According to scholar Gavin McDowell, Evangelion's Spear of Longinus is named after the Christian relic because "it serves a parallel function—a weapon of immense power capable of piercing a god".
+Writer Patrick Drazen also compared Longinus' spear from Evangelion to Amenonuhoko (天沼矛), the spear of the two creator kami (deities) Izanagi and Izanami.
 In the same scene, Gendo Ikari and Kozo Fuyutsuki discuss the causes of Second Impact, mentioning the Christian concept of original sin; writer Dennis Redmond described their conversation as "quasi-theological".
-In the course of the discussion, columns of salt are framed throughout the red waters of the south pole.
+In the course of the discussion, columns of salt are framed throughout the waters of Antarctica, which turned red after the Second Impact.
 Comic Book Resources' Theo Kogod compared the melted sea of Antarctica to the Book of Revelation, in which the sea is turned red as blood.
 The pillars of salt constitute a reference to Sodom and Gomorrah and the episode of Lot's wife's transformation into a statue of salt.

 In Evangelion, Fuyutsuki speaks of the Second Impact as a "punishment" inflicted on mankind for its crimes, calling the South Pole, a prohibitive place for any living species, "a real Dead Sea".
-It is believed that Sodom and Gomorrah were in fact located near the southern end of the Dead Sea, known to be a completely prohibitive environment for the life of any aquatic species due to its extremely high salinity.
+It is believed that Sodom and Gomorrah were located near the southern end of the Dead Sea, known to be a completely prohibitive environment for the life of any aquatic species due to its extremely high salinity.
 In Neon Genesis Evangelion it is revealed that the Spear of Longinus is actually discovered in the Red Sea region before its transportation to Antarctica.
 In the same scene, Gendo says that science is the strength of mankind, another theme of the series.
+David Bordonaba-Plou thus described Ritsuko and Gendo as naturalists, since they have a philosophical distrust of introspection and human subjectivity.
+The series, with Gendo's speech, portrays humans as usurpers who seek god-like power; Nebbia compared this vision to Ultraseven, in which the Nonmalt people, Earth's original inhabitants, are oppressed by humans.
+For scholar Khegan M. DelPort, Gendo longs for a world purged of plurality, believing this to be the root of the world's problems; Fuyutsuki is more pragmatic, believing the Second Impact was grounded in human arrogance, and that these urges "can be managed without the apocalyptic remedy".
+According to DelPort, the conversation shows Neon Genesis Evangelion has postmodern metaphysics of the unity and plurality of Being.
+Furthermore, the Boa beer that Misato drinks in the episode refers to the Boa juice that appears in the anime movie Flying Phantom Ship (1969).
+During the preparations for the clash against Sahaquiel, the town of Matsushiro, where the second division of the Nerv is located, is also mentioned.
+In the real world, plans were made in the area of Matsushiro for the construction of underground imperial headquarters to be used after the Second World War.